NYCEDU/nycedu-automation/README.md

 - Create a branch and commit your changes to it
 - Push the branch to the remote and open a pull request
 - Add another NYCEDU developer as a reviewer of your PR

-## How it works
+- Much more below on actually deploying changes

+## Where does the application live?
-This depends on deployment details.
-The current plan is to run each script out of the `bin` folder using Heroku scheduler, assuming that the free tier allows us to run every 10 minutes.
+We are deployed on Heroku, and the Heroku scheduler add-on runs each script out of the `bin` folder approximately every 10 minutes.

-If this doesn't work, we can set this up as a true Node server app with endpoints which another scheduling service hits at intervals.
-(There is already an `/inviteusers` endpoint for this.)
+There is a staging app (`nycedu-automation-staging`) and a production app (`nycedu-automation`), both running on separate Heroku instances.

 ## Big Caveat
 This uses the _unpublished_ `users.admin.invite` endpoint of the Slack API.
 This means that it could change without notice and break our service.